salmamohamed21/Recruitment-Management-System/README.md

 ## Prerequisites

 - Python 3.x installed on your system
-- Node.js and npm installed on your system
+- npm installed on your system
 - Git (to clone the repository)

 ---